dgrissom55/trafficCapture/README.md

 ### Added or Changed
 - Handle empty UDP messages from OVOC servers.
 - Check to rotate logs added to end of socket loops.
+- For devices that are truly down with no network connectivity, the CPE script now continually attempts to reach the device to stop its debug capture and retrieve its capture file.
+The script pauses for 30 seconds between attempts to communicate with the device that is in the `Connection Lost` state.
+Capture are not stopped until the CPE script retrieves the capture file from the device.
+- Control whether or not to generate ICMP, SNMPv3, or TCP traffic from the `config.py` file for both CPE and OVOC capture scripts.

 ## v1.0.5